marianosimone/take-a-look/quotes.md

 > You only have power over people as long as you don't take everything away from them.
 But when you've robbed a man of everything, he's no longer in your power--he's free again.

 Aleksandr Solzhenitsyn

+> When you start looking at a problem and it seems really simple, you don’t really understand the complexity of the problem.
+Then you get into the problem, and you see that it’s really complicated, and you come up with all these convoluted solutions.
+That’s sort of the middle, and that’s where most people stop… But the really great person will keep on going and find the key, the underlying principle of the problem — and come up with an elegant, really beautiful solution that works.

+Steve Jobs, "Insanely Great"